 After these steps, it is easy to associate information to the Calendar.
 As an example, we’ll show a list of events developed by a Data Action.
 On the Input Parameter “Event Source” we just need to use the function NewEventSourceData() as a list of the type Event returned by the Data Action.
 One important note, on the Reactive Web Apps, since the information is loaded asynchronously, we shall have a condition that only loads the Calendar when the data is loaded.

 As an alternative to this process, is to use NewEventSourceUrl() method.
 This method consists of associating one URL to the Calendar where it will retrieve information from the events.
 This process gives autonomy to the Calendar for it to fetch the information alone.

 Lastly, we have AdvanceOptions where we can customize more advanced things based on the official documentation of the plugin.

 Migrations/Conversions between Traditional and Reactive, a lot of times, can bring a lot of problems and make the transition difficult due to the paradigm change, Server-side to Client-side.

-On this specific component, there were two, in my opinion, key-factors to the success of the conversion.
-The first one is the marvelous work and development of the component available in Forge for Traditional Apps, which is the one on the base of this component.
+On this specific component, there were two, in my opinion, key factors to the success of the conversion.
+The first one is the marvelous work and development of the component available in Forge for Traditional Apps, which is the base of this component.
 The second one was the runtime of Reactive Web Apps (Client-side) because it allowed us to take more from the advantages of the platform.

-In general, I think this component can offer mostly all the possibilities that the framework offers, while there’s always space to get better.
+Overall, I believe this component can provide most of the possibilities that the framework offers, while there is always room for improvement.